dibschat/tempAgg/README.md

 ### Custom Training

-To train the model from scratch run the following (to fine-tune):
+To train the model from scratch run the following (to fine-tune add --resume):

 #### EPIC-KITCHENS-55
 ##### Action Anticipation